Tracardi/tracardi-api/docs/events/event_tracking.md

 }
 ```

+This POST request to the specified URL with the event data and additional information about the source and session.
+If the request is successful (i.e., the server returns a status code of 200), the code will print a message indicating that the event was registered successfully.
+If there was an error, it will print the error message returned by the server.

-Not all data is required.
-Below you can find only required data.
+Note that not all data is required.
+Below you can find example with only required data.

 ```json title="Only required payload data"
 {